Who Fits Specialty Contact Lenses?

 At Advanced Eyecare Optometric Center, we use an advanced digital topographer to measure your cornea during your initial eye exam.
 This digital device produces high-resolution corneal imagery and provides the parameters to design your customized lenses.
 Your specifications are then sent to a contact lens lab, which produces a set of lenses designed specifically for your eyes.

 After ensuring the lenses are a perfect fit, Dr. Matthew Wang and Dr. Steven Wang will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.

 Interested in Specialty Contact Lenses?

-At Advanced Eyecare Scleral Lens Center, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
+At Advanced Eyecare Optometric Center, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

 Optometrists, such as Dr. Matthew Wang and Dr. Steven Wang, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.